 See here for details concerning other religious denominations in Aberdeenshire.

 Records of testaments, inventories etc. are held at the National Archives of Scotland .

-The combined index to Scottish wills and testaments from 1500-1875 (soon to be extended to 1901) - comprising over 350,000 names, is now available free online at http://www.scottishdocuments.com and digital images of the related documents are available for purchase online.
+The combined index to Scottish wills and testaments from 1513-1925 - comprising over 611,000 entries - is now available at the Scotlands People website.
+The index may be search for free and digital images of the related documents are available for purchase online.

 There are two Mailing Lists which may be useful if you are searching for ancestors in Aberdeenshire: